Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Confluent Cloud QuickStart

-Check out the [adapters.xml](/examples/vendors/confluent/quickstart-confluent-cloud/adapters.xml#L29) file of the [_Quick Start Confluent Cloud_](/examples/vendors/confluent/quickstart-confluent-cloud/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.
+Check out the [adapters.xml](/examples/vendors/confluent/quickstart-confluent-cloud/adapters.xml#L28) file of the [_Confluent Cloud QuickStart_](/examples/vendors/confluent/quickstart-confluent-cloud/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.

 #### Redpanda Serverless QuickStart